Exam:

 • Minimum volume: 0.5 mL

-• Container: Tube with a red or yellow cap (serum) or heparin
+• Container: Tube with a yellow or red cap

 • Rejection Criteria: Hemolyzed sample (may falsely elevate the result), insufficient volume